ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 users, and result in a bulky database.
 Flows are categorized as either elementary or technosphere flows.

 Therefore, FLCAC has adopted the
-EPA Flow List for elementary flow categorization.
+EPA Flow List for elementary flow classification.
 Elementary flows are further classified into eight classes as described in Appendix D: Rule 4 The classification of elementary flows allows for a more systematic approach to the creation of the FEDEFL.

 Technosphere flows and intermediate processes are further classified using the North American Industry Classification System (NAICS) 2 digit/4 digit classification